Eckley Miners’ Village

 Erected by Delaware & Lehigh National Heritage Corridor.

 Other nearby markers.
-At least 8 other markers are Laborer’s Double Dwelling (within shouting distance of this marker); a different marker also named Eckley Miners’ Village (within shouting distance of this marker); Exploring the Corridor (within shouting distance of this marker); a different marker also named Eckley Miners' Village (about 400 feet away, measured in a direct line); Saints Peter and Paul Lutheran Church (approx. 2˝ miles away); Weatherly Civil War Memorial (approx. 4 miles away); Weatherly War Memorial (approx. 4 miles away); Lehigh Gorge State Park (approx. 5.7 miles away).
+At least 8 other markers are within walking distance of this marker.
+Laborer’s Double Dwelling (within shouting distance of this marker); a different marker also named Eckley Miners’ Village (within shouting distance of this marker); Exploring the Corridor (within shouting distance of this marker); Veterans Memorial Tree (within shouting distance of this marker); The Slate Picker's (about 300 feet away, measured in a direct line); a different marker also named Eckley Miners' Village (about 400 feet away); Eckley Veterans Memorial (approx. 0.2 miles away); Land Use (approx. 0.3 miles away).
 Touch for a list and map of all markers in Weatherly.